hrgdavor/babel-plugin-jsx-simple/README.md

 </div>
 ```

-You can look at another exmaple in [example.js](example/example.js) where you will also find
+You can look at another exmaple in [example/example.js](example/example.js) where you will also find
 sample implementation of `applyHtml` and `h`.

+Second exmaple in [example-arrow/example.js](example-arrow/example.js) showcases how wrapping dynamic parts
+into arrow functions can enable dynamic changes (but with static structure).

 ### Requirements